RF1000community/klipper/klippy/parallel_extras/cura_connection/README.md

-# Klipper Cura Connection
+# Cura Connection

-Klipper module that allows network connection with the Ultimaker Cura slicer software.
+Allows network connection with the Ultimaker Cura slicer software.

-This is meant to be used in [D4SK/klipperui](https://github.com/D4SK/klipperui).
 When running, this printer can be added as a networked printer in Cura, showing the status of the current print and any queued print jobs.
 Print jobs can be sent from Cura to a connected printer using the _Print over Network_ button that